avs-smart-screen-sdk-workshop/avs-smart-screen-sdk-workshop.github.io/_posts/2012-12-24-6-run-install-script.md

 You are now ready to run the install script.
 This will install all dependencies, including the **Wake Word Engine** (WWE) from Sensory.
 The WWE compares incoming audio to an onboard model of a wake word (**"Alexa"**) and will initiate the transmission of audio to the cloud when triggered.
 Note that this WWE is provided for **prototyping purposes only** and would need to be licensed for a commercial device.
 The AVS Device SDK is modular and flexible.
 When you're ready to build your product, you can choose any WWE you prefer.
 Remember that for AVS products, the wake word must be **Alexa** so that your customers aren't confused about how to interact with your device.

 To run the install script, open a **terminal** by clicking on the console window in the Pi’s toolbar in the upper-left corner of the screen (or just use your existing terminal window).
 This script will use the device information from your **config.json** file as part of the installation.
-To launch the install script, type the following command into your terminal window and hit return:
+To download and launch the install script, type the following commands into your terminal window and hit return after each one:

 ```
+wget https://avs-smart-screen-sdk-workshop.github.io/setup_files/avs_install.sh -O /home/pi/avs_install.sh
 bash /home/pi/avs_install.sh
 ```